 Symptoms of a Herniated Disc

-A herniated disc in dogs will cause them to be reluctant to move and in considerable pain.
+A herniated disc in dogs will cause them to be reluctant to move and in severe pain.

 Treating Herniated Disc in Dogs